 Patient Statement Tips:

 With the amount of credit card offers and advertisements that patients receive in the mail, it is vitally important that you make it clear who you are on your statement.
 Many mistakenly throw away their paper patient statements with the assumption that it is junk-mail, never even opening the envelope.
-Your name and brand should be clearly visible on the envelope as well as the patient statement to ensure your patients do not accidentally throw it away.
-Using colorful text can draw your patient’s attention and help them see right off the bat that this is a medical bill.
+Now you may be wondering, “how should patient statements be mailed”, well we have some tips for you.
+First, your name and brand should be clearly visible on the envelope as well as the patient statement to ensure your patients do not accidentally throw it away.
+Next, using colorful text can draw your patient’s attention and help them see right off the bat that this is a medical bill.

 While paper statements have been the habit of many providers for decades now, many patients expect more from their provider.
 The majority of bills are paid online, and their statements are located online accordingly.
 This includes their cable bill, their phone bill, even their electric bill statements have converted to a digital format.
 While it is understandable that medical providers would provide paper patient statements, they must offer alternative access as well.
 This includes access to patient statements via the patient portal.
 Research shows that digital access to information increases the level to which patients engage their medical care.
 This includes their medical bills.
 Providers should make patient statements available online while sending paper statements as a means of security.